cssnr/zipline-android-docs/src/guides/support.md

 # Support

-If you have any problem using the application, or run into any issues, please let us know!
+If you have any troubles using the application, or run into any issues, please let us know!

 I will fix every bug I can reproduce and prioritize any feature that is currently logical.